 Over the last several weeks there have been some huge developments in the stock market and the economy as a whole.
-It got me thinking about my investments, and the question that is always the toughest investing question to answer – how to know when you should be selling stocks.
+It got me thinking about my investments, and the question that is always the toughest investing question to answer: how do you know when you should be selling stocks?

-It is so incredibly tough to decide when to sell a stock, but I say that it’s the most important part of investing.
-Even more important than buying the right investment.
+It is so incredibly tough to decide when to sell a stock, but I say that it’s the most important part of investing — even more important than buying the right investment.
 If you don’t know when to sell, you lose money.
 You lose money because you don’t exit a loser.
 You lose money because you don’t sell winners at the right time.
-There’s no easy way around it – not knowing when to sell a stock is detrimental to ay investing strategy you may have.
+There’s no easy way around it — not knowing when to sell a stock is detrimental to any investing strategy you may have.

 Here are some key indicators to pay attention to so that you can sell your stock at the right time, along with some examples to pay attention to.